 - Constructive and resulting trusts

-- Construction of trusts
+- Interpretation of trusts and wills

 - Forgery and fraud